alexanderrichard/queueing-tool/README.md

     /etc/init.d/qserver_daemon start/stop

 The queue-commands are located the *queue* directory.
-For direct access, it is recommended to add the following line to your .bashrc:
+In order to submit jobs, it is required that the following line is added either to your *.bashrc* (will make the queue tools accessible for your account) or to an empty file in */etc/profiles.d/* (will make the queue tools accessible for all accounts):

     export PATH=/your/queue/path/queue:$PATH

-You might as well put a .sh file containing this line in /etc/profiles.d, so the path will be loaded for all users.

 ################################################################################
 # (B) USAGE                                                                    #